Author Michael D. Pitt holding frozen socks

 Reviews/Appearances

-RECENT AND UPCOMING APPEARANCES
+RECENT AND UPCOMING APPEARANCES FOR "FRANKLIN, OOPS, MUD & CUPCAKE"

 • Kathleen and Michael interview by Garth Materie on the Blue Sky Noon Hour Show of CBC Radio 1, in Saskatoon, on September 21, 2009